 Academic Standing

 In the KU School of Engineering, we are committed to supporting students as they work towards their degree.
-One piece of that support is making sure that our students are making satisfactory academic progress.
-Each fall and spring semester when grades post, the School of Engineering reviews each student's academic progress including reviewing attempted hours, semester and cumulative GPA, and progress toward an engineering degree.
+One piece of that support is making sure that students are making progress towards the engineering degree.
+Each fall and spring semester when grades post, the School of Engineering reviews each student's academic progress including review of attempted hours, semester and cumulative GPA, and progress toward an engineering degree.

 School of Engineering Rules & Regulations, Section 3r

 We know that for students to be successful in their journey towards an engineering degree, students need to earn at least a 2.0 GPA each semester.
 Students also need to earn grades of C or better in all their math, science, and engineering coursework to prepare for their future coursework and to stay on track for graduation in a timely manner.
-This means typically completing at least 12 credit hours each semester.
 Students may be placed on probation if one of these criteria are not met.

 Probation is not a disciplinary action.
-We work closely with your academic advisor and engineering department to help identify what obstacles might prohibit you form achieving your best, along with implementing strategies for how to improve.
+The School of Engineering works closely with your engineering department and academic advisor to help identify what obstacles might prohibit you form achieving your best, along with implementing strategies for how to improve.
 An engineering degree is academically rigorous; it is not uncommon for a student to struggle at some point in their academic career.
 Most of those students will make the changes needed and be back on track in the next semester.

-Students may be placed on probation, continue on probation after the initial probation semester, and also return to good standing.
+Students may be placed on notice, placed on probation, then continue on probation after the initial probation semester, and also return to good standing.
 Returning to good standing means a student satisfied all probation requirements and is making satisfactory academic progress toward their engineering degree.

-Students are given criteria for their probationary period; they are expected to earn at least a 2.0 semester GPA as they work to bring up their overall GPA, make satisfactory progress toward their engineering degree, and also earn a grade of C or better in all mathematics, science, and engineering courses for the semester.
+Students are given criteria for their probationary period; they are expected to earn at least a 2.0 semester GPA as they work to bring up their overall GPA, make satisfactory progress toward their engineering degree.
+Individual course grades including Ds, Fs, and Ws are monitored.

 Most students are able to return to good standing quickly.
 Students who are unable to improve or recover are at risk of dismissal.
 Students who are dismissed from the School of Engineering will be unable to progress in an engineering degree until they are eligible to be readmitted.